Parking at the fair is available, but is expensive ($12 in 2012) and lots can fill up fast. Here's the directions to the State Fair's parking lots.

 Motorbikes are not free either, the fee to park a motorcycle at the Minnesota State Fair is $6 in 2012.

 What about free street parking near the Minnesota State Fair?
 All of the residential streets near the fairgrounds have parking restrictions during the State Fair to prevent fair visitors parking on the local streets.
-The City of St. Paul, the city of Falcon Height, and the the city of Roseville all put temporary parking restrictions in place during the fair, primarily to deter the congestion from State Fair visitors, so residents and also emergency vehicles can use the streets.
+The City of St. Paul, the city of Falcon Heights, and the the city of Roseville all put temporary parking restrictions in place during the fair, primarily to deter the congestion from State Fair visitors, so residents and also emergency vehicles can use the streets.

 If you want to find legal street parking for the Minnesota State Fair and avoid the State Fair parking restrictions, you'll have to park and walk around 2 miles from the nearest unrestricted free street parking.
 Head south or north of the Fairground - otherwise you'll only find parking restrictions from Como Park to the east and the University of Minnesota St. Paul campus to the west.